blueo/mamc-site/site/index.md

   content: Our enthusiastic and accomplished choir conductor, Mark Rosser, encourages
     a motley band of talented amateurs to perform works such as Johannes Brahms ‘Requiem’, Andrew Carter ‘Benedicite’, Camille Saint-Saëns ‘Oratorio de Noël’, Felix Mendelssohn ‘Elijah’, and many, many others!
+The choir is a high quality but relaxed and welcoming ensemble that provides spiritual support for the congregation and has fun doing so.
   image: "/v1608411452/mamc/media/image_6487327_1_usc5q2.jpg"
   image_description: Our choir in action
   call_to_action: